Kloudless/kloudless-java/README.md

 ### Resource

-The `Resource` class represents the basic JSON response returned by the API server.
-In addition, the class includes helper methods to make HTTP requests directly on the resource.
+The `Resource` class represents a basic JSON response returned by the API server.
+It also has helper methods for making HTTP requests.

 #### Basic usages